ChristophBellmann/ESP32-SpectrumAnalyzer/README.md

 ### Detect change in Frequency
 short period analysis

+### Transmit over WebSocket

+Update the webpage with the Data feed from the FFT Analysis

 - save the frequency of each of the last samples
 - tendency of speeding up/ down